CVE-2026-4353: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in cihubconnector CI HUB Connector

 Technical Summary

-CVE-2026-4353 is a stored cross-site scripting vulnerability in the CI HUB Connector WordPress plugin.
-It occurs due to improper neutralization of input in the 'id' attribute of the cihub_metadata shortcode, allowing authenticated users with Contributor or higher privileges to inject arbitrary scripts.
+CVE-2026-4353 is a stored cross-site scripting vulnerability in the CI HUB Connector WordPress plugin affecting all versions up to 1.2.106.
+The flaw exists due to improper neutralization of input in the 'id' attribute of the cihub_metadata shortcode, allowing authenticated users with Contributor or higher privileges to inject arbitrary web scripts.
 These scripts execute in the context of users who access the injected pages, potentially leading to session hijacking or other script-based attacks.
-The vulnerability affects all plugin versions up to 1.2.106.
-The CVSS 3.1 base score is 6.4, reflecting network attack vector, low attack complexity, required privileges at the contributor level, no user interaction, and impacts on confidentiality and integrity with no availability impact.
-No vendor advisory or patch is currently provided.
+The vulnerability has a CVSS 3.1 base score of 6.4 (medium severity) with an attack vector of network, low attack complexity, requiring privileges, no user interaction, and impacts confidentiality and integrity with no availability impact.
+No official fix or patch has been documented as of the published date.

 Potential Impact